Bernard Spilsbury: Media

 Spilsbury is mentioned in the Severed Heads song 'Dead Eyes Opened' by the narrator, Edgar Lustgarten as 'a great pathologist with unique experience'.
 The song uses Edgar Wallace's transcription of Patrick Herbert Mahon's trial for the murder of his lover Emily Beilby Kaye.

 In the 1956 film The Man Who Never Was, about Operation Mincemeat, André Morell played Spilsbury.

 The BBC science documentary series Horizon cast a critical eye on Spilsbury's work in the 1970 episode The Expert Witness.

 In the 1976 Thames Television series Killers, Spilsbury was played in three episodes by Derek Waring.

-Spilsbury was played by Andrew Johns in the 1980-81 Granada TV series Lady Killers.
+Spilsbury was played by Andrew Johns in the 1980–81 Granada TV series Lady Killers.

 In P.D.
-James’ 1986 mystery novel, “A Taste for Death,” a character who is a forensic pathologist is said to be “getting dangerously infallible with juries.
-We don’t want another Spilsbury.”
+James' 1986 mystery novel, "A Taste for Death," a character who is a forensic pathologist is said to be "getting dangerously infallible with juries.
+We don't want another Spilsbury."

 Nicholas Selby played Spilsbury in the 1994 mini-series Dandelion Dead, a dramatisation of the Armstrong poisoning case.

 On 12 June 2008, BBC Radio 4's Afternoon Drama play, The Incomparable Witness by Nichola McAuliffe, was a drama about the involvement of "Sir Bernard Spilsbury, the father of modern forensics" in the Crippen case as seen from the point of view of Spilsbury's wife Edith.
 The radio play was directed by Sasha Yevtushenko with Timothy Watson as Spilsbury, Joanna David as Edith, Honeysuckle Weeks as the young Edith and John Rowe (who played Spilsbury in an episode of the short-lived 1984 BBC Scotland TV series Murder Not Proven?) as the Lord Chief Justice.

 In the 2019 musical Operation Mincemeat Jak Malone originated the role of Spilsbury.
+Christian Andrews, Jonty Peach and Seán Carey have played the role in the West End.
+Malone reprised the role on Broadway in 2025.

-In 2019 the BBC1 series Murder, Mystery and My Family concluded that the conviction of the then 15-year-old Jack Hewitt (1907-1972) for the murder at Gallowstree Common of Sarah Blake (1877-1922) was unsafe, partly due to Spilsbury's misleading evidence to the jury about the putative murder weapon.
+In 2019 the BBC1 series Murder, Mystery and My Family concluded that the conviction of the then 15-year-old Jack Hewitt (1907–1972) for the murder at Gallowstree Common of Sarah Blake (1877–1922) was unsafe, partly due to Spilsbury's misleading evidence to the jury about the putative murder weapon.

+Also in 2019 the same series Murder, Mystery and My Family concluded that the 1929 conviction of Sidney Fox for matricide was unsafe, partly due to Spilsbury's misleading evidence to the jury about the cause of death of Fox’s mother.